 - Half day Dublin tour on day 2 (lunch not included)

 - Luggage transfer from your hotel in Dublin to ship on Day 2

-- Transfer from Cobh pier to downtown Cork or to airport on Day 13
+- Transfer from Dublin pier to hotel or to airport on Day 14

 - On-board accommodation during voyage including daily cabin service